 Part 1 To provide the opportunity for tertiary students to explore their faith and participate in the life of a church community.

 Part 2 To provide a place of community and support for students leaving their home to undertake tertiary study.

 Who Can Apply?

-Any young adult (18-25) who is or will be studying at a tertiary institution (or equivalent) for the duration of the year and wants to be an active member of a Christian community, intentionally formed and resourced by Brunswick Uniting Church.
-Applicants moving from the country will be given priority.
+Any young adult (18-25) who is, or will be, studying at a tertiary institution (or equivalent) and wants to be an active member of a Christian community, intentionally formed and resourced by Brunswick Uniting Church.
+Applicants moving from the country or interstate will be given priority.

 If I am not currently involved with the Uniting Church in Australia, can I still apply?

 The SHP has accommodated many people of varying beliefs and faiths.
 Many people who have associated with different denominations have participated in the program.
 There are also many differing views within the Uniting Church.
 However, it is vital that every Student House member actively participates in the program and that they are respectful and tolerant of their housemates’ beliefs and faith, and that of the Uniting Church in Australia.